-98. The Director
+101. The Director

-- (1) The Archbishop may appoint an experienced lawyer to be the Director for the purposes of this 5 Ordinance. - (2) The Director is to be appointed on such terms and conditions as the Archbishop determines. - (3) If, for any reason, the Director is unable or unwilling to exercise or perform any power, authority, duty or function of the Director under this Ordinance, the Archbishop may appoint another experienced lawyer to exercise or perform the power, authority, duty or function.
+- (1) The Archbishop, taking into account any recommendation of the Safe Ministry Board, may appoint a suitably qualified person to be the Director for the purposes of this Ordinance. - (2) Any person who is the Director and is a member of the Safe Ministry Board at the time a recommendation is made to the Archbishop under subclause (1) must not vote or speak as a member of the Safe Ministry Board in relation to the making of the recommendation. - (3) The Director is to be appointed on such terms and conditions as the Archbishop determines. - (4) If, for any reason, the Director is unable or unwilling to exercise or perform any power, authority, duty or function of the Director under this Ordinance, the Archbishop may appoint another suitably qualified person to exercise or perform the power, authority, duty or function.

-10 99.
-Relationship between the Director and the Archbishop
+102. Relationship between the Director and the Archbishop

-- (1) The Director is to inform the Archbishop of - (a) any information known to the Director, or any reasonable suspicion held by the Director, that a church worker has engaged in conduct which may be the subject of a complaint, and - (b) any response made by a church worker to an allegation that is, or could be, the subject of a complaint. - (2) The Director is to provide the Archbishop with such further information as the Archbishop may reasonably require. - (3) The Archbishop is to provide the Director with such information as the Director may reasonably require.
+- (1) The Director is to inform the Archbishop of - (a) any information known to the Director, or any reasonable belief held by the Director, that a church worker has engaged in conduct which may be the subject of a complaint, and - (b) any response made by a church worker to an allegation that is, or could be, the subject of a complaint. - (2) The Director is to provide the Archbishop with such further information as the Archbishop may reasonably require. - (3) The Archbishop is to provide the Director with such information as the Director may reasonably require.

-20 100.
-The Director's entitlement to information held by certain persons
+103. The Director's entitlement to information held by certain persons